otacke/h5p-essay/README.md

 The content type could possibly evolve into a solution for [automated essay scoring](https://en.wikipedia.org/wiki/Automated_essay_scoring) using machine learning techniques.
 However, that's merely wishful thinking right now.
 Also: Beware the pedagogical implications and stumbling blocks!

-## Support me at patreon!
-If you like what I do, please consider to become my supporter at patreon: https://www.patreon.com/otacke

 ## Example
 !["Sample Content with H5P Essay"](https://ibin.co/3s9w39KcHu0W.png "Sample Content with H5P Essay")